GETTING STARTED IN COWBOY ACTION SHOOTING |

 Gunsmoke, Texas has a whole lot of buildings like this, administration on one side of the street, shooting stages on the other.
 It is a very impressive place, built entirely by the members.
 They will have 60-150 shooters.
 They shoot on the third Sunday of the month. |

-Shooters meeting at Tejas Pistoleros' annual match, Longhorn Crossing
+Shooters meeting at Tejas Pistoleros' annual match,

 |

-I manage to shoot at two clubs in the Houston area (out of a growing number — you can find a club within 150 miles of Houston shooting on any given weekend, even the fifth weekend when it happens).
-The other one is the Tejas Pistoleros.
-Their facilities aren't as fancy as THSS, but they're working on it, and they're very friendly to beginners, especially beginners without full old western clothing rigs and all 4 required guns.
+I'm retired now and live in a motor home.
+I winter in Phoenix because the National Championship of Cowboy Action Shooting is there in February, and I can practice daily at the Cowtown Cowboy Shooters Association's home, Cowtown, where targets stay up permanently.
+I can also shoot matches in the facilities used for Winter Range, the National Championship when shooting monthly matches with the Arizona Cowboy Shooters Association.
+In the summer I live in Albuquerque because End of Trail, the World Championship of Cowboy Action Shooting is there.
+I shoot with several clubs, so I can shoot every weekend and some Wednesdays.
+Before I retired, I managed to shoot at two clubs in the Houston area (out of a growing number — you can find a club within 150 miles of Houston shooting on any given weekend, even the fifth weekend when it happens).
+The other one was the Tejas Pistoleros.
+Their facilities weren't as fancy as THSS, but they were very friendly to beginners, especially beginners without full old western clothing rigs and all 4 required guns. |

 Cowboy Action Shooting™ facilities range from the very simple to the established.
 Gunsmoke is above average for a facility because it's permanent, and the members have been working very hard to improve it for several years.
 Some facilities are professionally built.
 Some are temporary with matches set up using portable props.
 It doesn't matter, though, because the people are invariably friendly and helpful to a fault. |